chdabre/imakethings.ch/projects/02-the-line.md

 THE LINE makes sending short, ephemeral personal messages fun again and is a great conversation starter for parties.

-The system consists of four modified rotary phones each painted in a different bright colors.
+The system consists of four modified rotary phones each painted in a different bright color.
 The antique internals were replaced with modern single board computers and the numbers on the rotary dials were replaced by emojis.

 The phones connect to a central service called THE OPERATOR, which is a public Telegram bot.
 If a user wants to send a message to one or more of their friends, they simply send a voice memo to the Telegram bot.
 After choosing the recipients, the corresponding phones ring.